Skip to content

 The LUMI Software Library is built automatically from a number of files in markdown syntax.
 The script is very naive when it tries to renumber the title levels.
 It goes wrong when a code block is included that starts on the first column and contains lines starting with #.
 The workaround is to indent such a code block with one space.

-Files stored with the EasyConfig:
+Files stored with the EasyConfigs of a package:

 • USER.md: Optional, extra information for regular users.